How does compound interest work?

 You can reduce your principal by making a down payment or trading in your current ride for a new one.
 You’ll also likely encounter other costs, from sales tax and registration fees to origination fees and extended warranties.

 While car shopping, you may also see the term APR, which stands for Annual Percentage Rate.
-Unlike the interest rate, which only shows the annual cost of borrowing money against the principal, the APR highlights the total cost of taking out a car loan.
-It includes a broad overview of everything, including your principal costs, interest paid on the principal, other loan fees and additional costs like sales tax, service and extended warranties and Guaranteed Asset Protection.
+It reflects the true cost of a car loan, encompassing not just the interest but other loan fees and additional costs like sales tax, service and extended warranties and Guaranteed Asset Protection.

 In almost every case, the APR will be higher than the interest rate, because it’s looking at a higher total cost.
 However, some car dealerships may offer special deals or incentives to lower the APR.
 Federal law mandates that APRs must be provided for car loans, so you can compare it with the interest rates to find what works best for you.